-- Enter the connection parameters (for example, hostname, port, bind DN and bind DN password). - 3.
-In the Proxy Server configuration console menu, enter the number associated with proxy transformations.
-On the Proxy Transformation management menu, enter the number to create a new proxy transformation.
+- 2. Enter the connection parameters (for example, hostname, port, bind DN and bind DN password). - 3.
+In the Directory Proxy Server main menu, enter the number associated with proxy transformations.
+On the Proxy Transformation menu, enter the number to create a new proxy transformation. - 4.
+Select the type of proxy transformation you want to create.
+In this example, we create an attribute mapping transformation.
+Then, enter a name for the new transformation.